tknerr/cookbooks-subversion/README.md

     {
       "name": "repo2",
       "rw": ["karl", "ulli"]
-    }]
     }
+  ]
+}
 ```

-For now the users and their credentials are defined in a global `users` databag in the `users` item, but should be replaced by another mechanism (or at least using encrypted databags) in the future.

-Example: `$CHEF_REPO/databags/users/users.json`
+The `users` item is a data bag item which contains the users and their subversion passwords per host.

+Example: `$CHEF_REPO/databags/subversion/users.json` (in unexcrypted form)
 ```
 {
   "id": "users",
-  "users": [
+  "your.hostname.fqdn": [
     {
       "name": "hans",
       "password": "123"